-Do I need a large pond or large lake?
+Do I need a large pond or a large lake?

 While we have all heard the phrase "She took to it like a duck to water," meaning put a duck in water and instinctively, they will swim.
-Naturally ducks need water for survival and to thrive, but you can put your shovel down before you start digging a pond in your backyard.
+Naturally, ducks need water to survive and thrive, but you can put your shovel down before you start digging a pond in your backyard.

 Ducks do not require large bodies of water to survive; they only need water deep enough to submerge their entire head.
 This aspect made them popular for backyards and suburban homesteaders.
 Although a pond or lake is acceptable, it is not necessary.

 What to Use for Water